jts3k/Authoring-Spatial-Media-for-Web/README.md

 ## Authoring Spatial Media for the Youtube

-[Theta Ricoh](https://theta360.com/en/) is cheap and easy to use but images are soft (especially distant objects.
+[Theta Ricoh](https://theta360.com/en/) is cheap and easy to use but images are soft (especially distant objects).
 The camera shoots 1920x960, square pixels, 29.97fps, 44.1khz audio.
 Video needs to be re-encoded into a spherical video using [their special software](https://theta360.com/en/support/download/).

 Adobe Premiere seems best for cutting due to flexibility in sequence settings and such.
 Reaper is the best DAW for serious sound editing.